 - Fill out paperwork before your visit.
 Filling out your forms online is a great way to ensure your child doesn’t get bored or cranky while having to wait.

 - Stay positive.
-Avoid using scary words like “drill” or “needle” when talking about the dentist.
-Keep your child excited about their visit and keeping their teeth healthy and strong.
+Avoid using scary words like “drill” or “needle” when talking about the dentist, especially if your child has dental anxiety.
+Keep your child excited about their visit and keep their teeth healthy and strong.

 If you have any questions about booking your child’s first appointment, let us know!
-Call Oak Park Dental Group today to schedule your appointment.
+Call Oak Park Dental Group, your trusted destination for Oak Park dentistry, today to schedule your appointment.